The Night of the Party: Plot

+Production

+It was made at the Lime Grove Studios in Shepherd's Bush.
+The art direction was by Alfred Junge, later a regular contributor to the films of Powell and Pressburger.

 Critical reception

 Kinematograph Weekly wrote in 1934, "Direction and production lack that slickness and kick which is so essential to the complete success of this type of manufactured thriller.
 Few of the stage favourites comprising the cast succeed in adapting their technique to the requirements of the screen." the reviewer however singled out Viola Keats and Ernest Thesiger as the two "who really succeed in establishing definite character."
+The reviewer added, "the film is just lukewarm mystery entertainment, suitable for second rather than first place on the programme."

+The Daily Film Renter wrote: "A thriller that moves well and, with sufficient allowance of humour and romance always interesting, aided by exceptional acting from Leslie Banks, Thesiger and other principals in cast of familiar players.
+Tense denouement in Old Bailey courtroom sets final seal on production ranking as powerful popular entertainment everywhere."

-The reviewer added, "the film is just lukewarm mystery entertainment, suitable for second rather than first place on the programme"; while more recently, the Radio Times wrote, "The film's surviving interest is as one of the earliest extant works of Michael Powell, still in his twenties at the time.
+The Radio Times wrote, "The film's surviving interest is as one of the earliest extant works of Michael Powell, still in his twenties at the time.
 The project offered little artistic challenge, but he directs fluently enough and seems to have cut short the lengthy courtroom dénouement in favour of a lively, if implausible, interruption by the guilty party."